-The Enterprise Applications Department is responsible for the creation, enhancement and maintenance of all major application software for the TDCJ.
-This includes offender management, human resources, parolee supervision, payroll, and business finance.
-In addition, the department is responsible for the management and maintenance of servers, network infrastructure and traffic, and Internet access, which supports the agency's enterprise applications.
+The Enterprise Applications (EA) Department is responsible for the creation, enhancement, support, and maintenance of all major application software for the TDCJ.
+This includes offender management, human resources, parolee supervision, payroll, accounting, and purchasing.
+In addition, the department is responsible for the management and maintenance of servers, network infrastructure and traffic, and Internet access, all of which support the agency's enterprise applications and business activity.
+EA is also responsible for the agency's Disaster Recovery and Business Continuity planning.